neeraj-metech/reach-app/src/HooksProp/UseReducerHook/readme.txt

 // useReducer Hook
-// useReducer is a  hook tha is used for state management in react.
+// useReducer is a  hook that is used for state management in react.
 // it is an alternative to useState
 // what's the difference
 // useState is built using useReducer